 There is a new technology around every corner.
 Customer and client expectations are evolving at an ever increasing pace.

 How do you determine what strategic changes you should make that will deliver value to your enterprise?
-Whether you have a for-profit, non-profit or public sector enterprise, figuring out WHY you may need to implement change in your enterprise is a very important step.
+Whether you have a for-profit, non-profit or public sector enterprise, focusing on WHY you may need to implement change in your enterprise is a very important step.
 It will serve as a solid reference point for the subsequent decisions you will need to make.
 A solid reference point keeps you focused and enables you to ensure that all the small decisions you make in designing and implementing the change are aligned to the result you want to achieve.

-Change Context – Drivers and Results
+Change Context – Drivers and Outcomes

 - Expanding market share,